Tarrant County, Texas

-Tarrant County is located in the U.S. state of Texas.
-As of 2020, it had a population of 2,110,640.
-It is Texas' third-most populous county and the 15th-most populous in the United States.
+Tarrant County is a county located in the U.S. state of Texas with a 2020 U.S. census population of 2,110,640, making it the third-most populous county in Texas and the 15th-most populous in the United States.
 Its county seat is Fort Worth.
 Tarrant County, one of 26 counties created out of the Peters Colony, was established in 1849 and organized the next year.
-It was named in honor of General Edward H. Tarrant of the Republic of Texas militia.
+It is named after Edward H. Tarrant, a lawyer, politician, and militia leader.

+The ancestral homelands of Native American tribes: Caddo, Tonkawa, Comanche, and Cherokee covered Tarrant County.
+The Native American tribes resisted settlement and fought to defend their land.
+The Battle of Village Creek is a well-known battle that took place in Tarrant County.